replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 * Fix the display of node statistics in the [Cluster Management](https://docs.replicated.com/vendor/tutorial-ha-cluster-deploying#adding-remaining-nodes-to-cluster) tab.
 * Fixes an issue where legacy encryption keys were not being loaded properly during snapshot restores.
 * Fixes an issue where snapshots would fail if a wildcard (`"*"`) was listed in the `additionalNamespaces` of an Application manifest.
+* Fixes an issue where generating the diff fails when excluding a Helm chart that was previously included.

 ## 1.78.0